Snakes: they’re scaly, legless, and probably not an animal you want to share your backyard with.

 Place snake repellent in the corners of the garage, or any place you’ve noticed snake activity.
 Remove pet bowls and other sources of standing water, and contact Smith’s if the problem persists.

-How to Get Rid of Snakes In the Basement, Crawl Space, or Under the Porch
+Snakes in the Basement, Crawl Space, or Under Your Porch

 To get rid of snakes in the basement or crawl space, or under the porch, use all the same tactics as you would to remove snakes from your yard (see below).